 - Locate an individual, family, or group therapy that works best for you.

+Many older adults decide to quit drinking in later life.
+You can do it too.
 There are many things you can do to cut back or stop drinking.
 You can:

 - Count how many ounces of alcohol you are getting in each drink.